edwardcrompton/peaks/README.md

 Ideas for further development
 -----------------------------

+- It should be possible to run the application from github pages instead of Heroku.
+There should be a way of configuring the service worker so that the application will run from a subdirectory of the domain.
+The advantage of Heroku is that the workflow can be entirely docker based.
+However, the free Heroku account sleeps after 30 minutes.
 - Make the filtering and ordering of the listed peaks more intelligent, so that it lists the ones you are likely to be able to see from the specified latitude and longitude.
 - Create a graphic to show the distances and bearings of the peaks which can be used with a compass to orientate the mobile device.
 Carlos suggested d3 may be a good library for this https://github.com/d3/d3/wiki
 - Use the mobile device's inbuilt compass to align the graphic.